madmaw/LD33/README.md

 * When you first click, you will shoot one bullet, that has no recoil, when you release the click, you will shoot 4 bullets that do have recoil
 * The distance the 4 bullets travel is a function of how long you held the mouse button for
 * The faster you run, the higher you can jump
+* Wall jumping always has the same outgoing vertical and horizontal speed, regardless of your incoming speed
+* Sliding down a wall should be slightly slower than falling
 * Keeping the jump button held after jumping will make you jump higher
 * Pressing the jump button a second time while in air will make you jump when you hit an obstacle
+* Similarly with touch controls, you can prepare for a context-specific jump by touching and holding before you hit the obstacle (you will shoot, but remember the first shot has no recoil)
 * Larger enemies take multiple hits to die and have a brief period of invulnerability after being shot
 * (Actually a bug) if you shoot an enemy from above at point-blank, it will die instantly, regardless of size
 * Levels are randomly generated, however once generated they will not change between plays